Brighton94/piml-in-metal-am/README.md

 # Physics-Informed Machine Learning for Metal AM

-This project uses physics-informed machine learning models and Vision Transformers for segmentation of additive manufacturing data.
+ON GOING project: This project uses physics-informed machine learning models and Vision Transformers for segmentation of additive manufacturing data.

+This repo currently serves as a machine learning operations for research projects template.

 ## Setup Instructions